YodasMyDad/ZauberCMS/Notes.md

 #### POC to finish

-navigation contenttypeproperty (Like umbNav package) sort the 404 component and missing view from the appSettings Copy the blocks-ui.png for the block list editor (Desktop) Use sortable on content and media picker items rating property with stars
+Copy the blocks-ui.png for the block list editor (Desktop) Use sortable on content and media picker items rating property with stars